ice-hockey/ice-hockey.github.io/index.md

 - Diagonal pass thru neutral ice.
 - Regroup in all three zones (in OZ "activate D").
 - Be an "option"/"outlet" for the puck-carrier ("D" to "D" support).
-- Support puck-carrier on break in.
+- Support puck-carrier everywhere especially on break-in.
 - OZ play from behind opposing net.
 - Get open on high slot.
 - Net presence for rebounds and redirects.